aksel-blaise/gahaganmorph3/README.md

 # gahaganmorph3

-Temporal and spatial dynamics of Gahagan biface morphology - [https://aksel-blaise.github.io/gahaganmorph3/](https://aksel-blaise.github.io/gahaganmorph3/).
+Toward an analysis of _design intent_ and _standardization_ in Gahagan bifaces.